PeterCamilleri/CX16/vm/sweet_16.md

     ADD R5         ; Add R5 to R0

 Notes:
-* The status and carry are set for testing.
+* The status and carry bit are set for testing.

 ### LD -- Transfer Word Register to Accumulator